-- a) Custom Query based Statistical Analysis from GIS dashboard - b) Actors / Users v) ME&IE Consultants
+- a) Custom Query based Statistical Analysis from GIS dashboard - b) Actors / Users

 There are different types of actors intervening in the project.
 The system will provide the ability to create or modify user profiles at any time.
 Potential user profiles could be the following: